thomasgtaylor/how.wtf/content/post/2023-06-11-dynamodb-auto-incrementing-uuids-why-uuids-are-the-recommended-choice.md

 ---
-title: DynamoDB auto incrementing UUIDs: Why UUIDs are the recommended choice
+title: DynamoDB auto incrementing UUIDs Why UUIDs are the recommended choice
 date: 2023-06-11T11:05:00-04:00
 author: Thomas Taylor
 description: Why auto incrementing is bad and a better alternative is UUIDs.